Bitteneite/bitten_restoboards/bit_m0116/readme.md

 |	x1 		|	Type-C Socket	|	Detachable Cable Port	|	*Mandatory*		|	[4-Pin](https://www.aliexpress.com/item/1005005565293821.html)				|
 |	x1 		|	Type-C Cable	|	Any old cable		|	Optional		|	—											|

-- The Type-C socket I bought fitted without any modification, but you can still use any socket you like!
+- The Type-C socket linked above can fit without any modification, but you can still use any socket you like!
 - You'll need to chop up a Type-C cable and wire it up correctly, so basic cable-making knowledge is recommended.
 ## Installation

-1. Chop up a Type-C cable, and wire it up correctly:
+1. Chop up a Type-C cable, and wire it up correctly to the socket:
 	- You're gonna need to use your cable-making knowledge to figure out the pins.
 	- Using heatshrinks can make the job look a lot cleaner.
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/bit_m0116/photos/socket-example-1.jpg ' width='500'>